>

 ; trad.
 (Copper, 1971 / Pickard-Cambridge, 1926)]

 In 1969, The Young Tradition split up while recording their album of Christmas songs with Shirley and Dolly Collins, The Holly Bears the Crown; and it was only in 1995 that the album was finally released.
 But two songs from it, The Boar’s Head Carol and Shepherds Arise (here called The Shepherd’s Hymn) were published by Argo on a single in 1974.
-Nearly a decade later, Peter Bellamy sang Shepherds Arise solo on his cassette of English, Irish, Australian and American traditional songs, Fair Annie.
+Shepherds Arise was also included in 2001 on the Fellside anthology of English traditional songs, Voices in Harmony.
+A decade later, Peter Bellamy recorded Shepherds Arise in 1980 or 1981 solo for his 1983 cassette of English, Irish, Australian and American traditional songs, Fair Annie.
 Another recording of him with Louis Killen live at McCabe’s Guitar Shop, Santa Monica, California in 1982 was included on his Free Reed anthology Wake the Vaulted Echoes.

 Regal Slip sang Shepherds Arise in 1981 on their Dingle’s album Bandstand.
 They noted: